 Finally, UL has found a general lack of awareness or understanding on a broad range of safety issues specific to AM production, not only among facility operators and workers but also with AHJs and local officials who are responsible for enforcing federal, state and local regulations and codes.
 This often leads to confusion, unexpected delays, escalated spending and even frustration for those involved.

 Undoubtedly, not every AM facility is characterised by all of these deficiencies.
 Some facility owners and operators have made great progress in recent years in understanding and addressing the unique safety risks associated with AM.
 However, as the use of AM technology increases, there is clearly more work to be done to standardise safety practices specific to AM facilities and to help educate producers, regulators, users and the general public about the inherent risks of the process.

-How UL is working to address AM safety
+How UL is working to address Additive Manufacturing safety

 UL has been at the forefront of efforts to address safety issues in AM facilities.
 UL professionals have been participants in AMSC activities since the collaborative’s founding in March 2016.
 Our team also made significant contributions to the development of the initial edition of the AMSC Roadmap published in February 2017, as well as the second edition published in June 2018.
 We are also actively involved with ASTM F42 Subcommittee on EHS and the ISO/ASTM TC261 Working Group on EHS and participate in regional working groups for AM standards development.

 UL launched its AM Facility Safety Management Program in 2016 to help facility owners and operators develop a comprehensive approach to AM safety.
 The programme works directly with facilities to develop an AM safety management plan, which evaluates and addresses risks specific to materials, equipment and facilities, employing a four-step process:

 Identify the hazards — The programme begins by investigating AM-specific hazards related to fire, explosion and potential toxicity, among others.